Menu

 Sex Hormones and Adrenals

 The link between your libido and adrenals occurs here.
-When adrenal fatigue exists in the form of high cortisol, it may start start to ‘steal’ more progesterone than is ideal, as it’s the precursor to cortisol, in order to produce more cortisol and maintain high levels.
+When adrenal issues exist in the form of high cortisol, it may start start to ‘steal’ more progesterone, as it’s the precursor to cortisol, in order to produce more cortisol and maintain high levels.
 This is theorised to lead to oestrogen dominance, where the ratio of oestrogen to progesterone is very off.

 If your doctor won’t check your adrenals, you can very simply order testing yourself here and here.